VPAC/rsa/doc/MANUAL_INSTALL.md

 	vi /var/lib/pgsql/data/postgresql.conf

-Navigate to the 'port =' line, and make sure it is 5432 if you wish to leave `rsa`'s as default.
+Navigate to the 'port =' line, and make sure it is 5432 if you wish to leave RSA's as default.

-**Note:** The Ubuntu Server Postgres documentation suggests removing the '#' at the start of the line *listen_addresses = 'localhost'* to enable TCP/IP access, but this hasn't proved necessary for jdbc access in the `rsa` thus far.
+**Note:** The Ubuntu Server Postgres documentation suggests removing the '#' at the start of the line *listen_addresses = 'localhost'* to enable TCP/IP access, but this hasn't proved necessary for jdbc access in the RSA thus far.

 See also: [https://help.ubuntu.com/11.10/serverguide/C/postgresql.html](https://help.ubuntu.com/11.10/serverguide/C/postgresql.html)

 ###Setting up new user roles and empty database

-Choose a database name, and user/password for use throughout the `rsa`.
+Choose a database name, and user/password for use throughout the RSA.
 We then need to:

  * Create a new postgres user;
  * Create an empty database owned by the user and specify appropriate permissions;
  * (later) Save the appropriate configurations to the `rsacli` and `spatialcubeservice` datasource.xml file.

-The `rsa` will automatically initialise the database with required tables when it's first deployed.
+The RSA will automatically initialise the database with required tables when it's first deployed.

-The default connection role the `rsa` will use is:
+The default connection role the RSA will use is:

  * Username: ula
  * Password: password